Asset Auditor

 Using the Asset Auditor Dashboards

 The Asset Auditor was built as a diagnostic tool to help users visualize and understand the data assets within their Sisense environment.
-The Asset Auditor includes six different dashboards that provide information on the usage and utilization of these data assets.
+The Asset Auditor includes seven different dashboards that provide information on the usage and utilization of these data assets:

 Description